StiglCZ/engine/readme.md

 # WireFrame engine

-This game engine is completely wireframe and runs only on CPU!
+This game engine is completely wireframe and runs only on CPU! <br>
 [LICENSE](LICENSE.md) - [CONTRIBUTING](CONTRIBUTING.md) <br>

 ### Why did I decide to make this engine?